ZaZaphry/odin-recipes/README.md

 Hello!
-This is where I'm supposed to say something about the project, but I'm not sure what yet...
-I will be making a website with recipes, I think!
+I'm currently working through The Odin Project, and the first project was to create a site that linked to three recipe pages.
+I used what I learned about images, links, directories, and lists to make this!
+I also used git commands through the terminal, though I might have gone overboard with how many commits I used.